-Our Compensation Committee reviews pay levels for non-employee directors each year with assistance from outside consultants (Radford for 2019), who prepare a comprehensive assessment of our non-employee director compensation program.
+Our Compensation Committee reviews both cash and equity compensation for non-employee directors each year with assistance from outside consultants (Radford for 2020), who prepare a comprehensive assessment of our non-employee director compensation program.
 That assessment includes benchmarking of director compensation against the same peer group used for executive compensation purposes, an update on recent trends in director compensation, and a review of related corporate governance best practices.
+In consideration of this assessment as well as the Company's performance and other factors, the Compensation Committee adopted a Non-Employee Director Compensation Policy ("Dir.
+Comp.
+Policy") and amended the Amended 2018 Plan in correspondence with this policy.
+Under the Dir.
+Comp.
+Policy, no changes to the cash compensation or initial equity grants determined in 2020 were made.

-Following that review, the Board of Directors, consistent with the recommendation of the Compensation Committee, set 2019 payments at the same level as 2018.
-For services provided in 2019, each non-employee director received, paid on a quarterly basis for quarters served, a yearly retainer of \$50,000.
+The Board of Directors, consistent with the recommendation of the Compensation Committee and the Dir.
+Comp.
+Policy, set 2020 cash compensation at the same level as 2019.
+For services provided in 2020, each nonemployee director received, paid on a quarterly basis for quarters served, a yearly retainer of \$50,000.
 The Chairman of the Board received an additional \$40,000.
-The Audit Committee chair received an additional yearly retainer of \$15,000, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee (Governance Committee) chair received an additional yearly retainer of \$15,000, the Compensation Committee chair received an additional yearly retainer of \$15,000.
-The Chairman of the Audit Committee received an additional yearly retainer of \$15,000, the Compensation Committee chair received an additional yearly retainer of \$15,000.
-The Chairman of the Audit Committee received an additional yearly retainer of \$12,000.
-Each non-chair member of \$10,000.
-Each non-chair member of the Compensation Committee received an additional yearly retainer of \$12,000.
-Each non-chair member of the Governance Committee received an additional yearly retainer of the Finance Committee received an additional yearly retainer of the Finance Committee received an additional yearly retainer of the Finance Committee received an additional yearly retainer of \$10,000.
+The Audit Committee chair received an additional yearly retainer of \$22,000, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee (Governance Committee) chair received an additional yearly retainer of \$15,000, the Compensation Committee chair received an additional yearly retainer of \$15,000, and the Scientific & Clinical Trial Advisory Committee Chair received an additional yearly retainer of \$15,000.
+Each non-chair member of the Audit Committee received an additional yearly retainer of \$12,000.
+Each non-chair member of the Compensation Committee received an additional yearly retainer of \$10,000.
+Each non-chair member of the Governance Committee received an additional yearly retainer of \$10,000.
+Each non-chair member of the Finance Committee received an additional yearly retainer of \$5,000.
 Each non-chair member of the Scientific & Clinical Trial Advisory Committee received an additional yearly retainer of \$10,000.
-Each non-chair member of the Scientific & Clinical Trial Advisor
+In the fiscal year ended December 31, 2020, the total cash compensation earned by all non-employee directors as a group was \$551,000.
+For 2020, consistent with prior years, cash compensation was provided through the Company's cash compensation policy and equity grants were provided through the Company's equity plan, the Amended 2018 Plan.